Spider basics, body, behavior

 Black-and-white drawing of a spider's book lung, with descriptive labels.

-Surrounded by blood, the book lung is thin, hollow and has plates stacked like pages in a book.
-Connected to it is a slit-like opening in the spider’s underside, where oxygen enters, and carbon dioxide exits.
+Surrounded by blood, the book lung is thin and hollow and has plates stacked like pages in a book.
+Connected to it is a slit-like opening in the spider’s underside, where oxygen enters and carbon dioxide exits.
 Some spiders have two pairs of book lungs.
 Others, such as orb-weavers and wolf spiders, have one book lung and trachea.
-There are still others that have only trachea.
+There are still others that only have trachea.

 On Page 2: spinnerets, silk, webs, reproduction, spiderlings, lifespan, food, predators, defenses